Do I Hear a Waltz?: Post mortem

-One particular incident involved an infamous lyric change referring to a married couple in the song We're Gonna Be All Right.
+One particular incident involved an infamous lyric change referring to a married couple in the song "We're Gonna Be All-Right".
 Sondheim's lyrics for the song tended to lean toward a more cynical view of marriage and his suggestion that the husband and wife might find consolation by having separate affairs, even a homosexual one, was quite revolutionary for 1965.
-He recalls, "I wrote lyrics which had some bite to them and Dick Rodgers thought the song was wonderful.
-Next day he called a lunch and kept slamming the lyrics against my forearm and saying, 'This will not do, this will not do,' and I kept asking, 'Why?'
+He recalls, "I wrote lyrics which had some bite to them, and Dick Rodgers thought the song was wonderful.
+Next day he called a lunch and kept slamming the lyrics against my forearm and saying, 'This will not do, this will not do', and I kept asking, 'Why?'
 The truth was, he'd shown the lyrics to his wife and she did not like it.
 He probably showed it to her out of enthusiasm.
 But you know, it's got stuff about sexuality in it."

-Ultimately Sondheim understood the failure of Do I Hear a Waltz? in the context of Mary Rodgers's formulation of what she called a "Why? musical".
+Ultimately Sondheim understood the failure of Do I Hear a Waltz? in the context of Mary Rodgers's formulation of what she called a "why? musical".
 Such a musical is usually based on good source material but raises the question as to what the addition of music does to enhance the original.
-With rare exceptions (Sondheim cited My Fair Lady as such an exception because its creators loved and respected the story), "Why? musicals" gain nothing from having music added, usually resulting in a dilution of the original material.
-Sondheim accepted responsibility for being naive in thinking that his participation in Do I Hear a Waltz? was a quick way to make money off of good source material—an effort that failed.
+With rare exceptions (Sondheim cited My Fair Lady as such an exception, because its creators loved and respected the story) "why? musicals" gain nothing from having music added, usually resulting in a dilution of the original material.
+Sondheim accepted responsibility for being naive: Thinking that his participation in Do I Hear a Waltz? was a quick way to make money off of good source material – an effort that failed.